DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 ### Handling deferrals

 If a participant wishes to defer you can accept the participant to show they are enrolled.
 You should only send the started declaration once the participant has started the course.

-### Handling applications with changes in circumstances

-There are many possible reasons why there might be a change in circumstances of an application.
-These may include:

-* participant selected incorrect course during their application
-* participant made a mistake during their application
-* participant now wishes to take another course instead
-* participant now wishes to fund their NPQ differently

-If there is a mistake in the application for example where a participant registers for a one NPQ programme but wishes to change to another programme after registration.
-The provider should reject that participant and ask them to re-register on the NPQ registration service and enter the correct details.
-Once the new application is available you can then accept.

 ### Retrieving the list of NPQ participant records